-If you are still on the fence about participating in our Okavango Delta Safari trips, have a look at our affordably priced Botswana tours.
+If you are still on the fence about participating in our Okavango Delta Safari trips, have a look at our 2019/2020 rates and prices for our best Botswana tours.
 You’ll find the tour to fit your budget and your needs.

 The Ultimate Guide to the Okavango Delta

 The Okavango Delta is watery oasis – a natural phenomenon amongst the dry grasslands of north-west Botswana.
 Known as the ‘Jewel of the Kalahari’, this vast ecosystem is created by annual flooding, when the Okavango River drains the Summer rainfall from the surrounding highlands, usually around May each year.
 The flooding continues into June and August and the delta area increases in size, and animals come from all over the area to feast.

 It is one of very few delta systems in the whole world that do not flow into the ocean, creating an intact wetland system that consists of seasonally flooded plains as well as permanent marshlands.
 The annual flooding that occurs is during the dry season, which has created a specialised eco system that the indigenous plants and animals have adjusted to within their biological cycles.
 It is an incredible combination of climate, water and biological processes that have come together to create a perfect ‘Eden’ of biology.

 This creates an amazing ecosystem of around 8600 square miles and becomes the meeting point for over 200 000 large mammals, around 400 species of birds, a plethora of plant life and some 80 species of fish.
 This wetland wilderness becomes a colourful kaleidoscope of lush green vegetation and azure blue water.
 Birds flash their jewel-like splendour, and the tawny hues of the big cats, deep grey of elephant, stark stripes of zebra and complicated patterns of cheetah make this a visual feast that cannot be experienced anywhere else.